Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 Homebrew_ section if the Simon's binary you install gets extracted there (normally the case for the `darwin17/x86_64` binaries).

-In this section we only describe the case of installing CRAN packages jpeg, tiff, and fftwtools, from source, which require system libraries JPEG, TIFF, and FFTW, respectively.
+In this section we only describe the case of installing CRAN packages **jpeg**, **tiff**, and **fftwtools**, from source, which require system libraries JPEG, TIFF, and FFTW, respectively.
 The prodecure for other CRAN packages is similar.

 UPDATE: We don't need to install any of this!
 See _What if CRAN doesn't provide package binaries for macOS yet?_ subsection in the _Install R_